huilyu2/project-spring2017/README.md

 # Final Project: LIS590DV - Spring 2017
-## Group Athena: Yuxiang Ling, Hui Lyu, Qi Qi, Yuwei Chen
+## Group Athena: Yuxiang Ling, Qi Qi, Yuwei Chen, Hui Lyu

 Your final project is composed of four parts.
 You will work in groups of three or four people; each person will be expected to participate in the project.